nikitavoloboev/moonbit/README.md

 #### [Ulysses](https://itunes.apple.com/us/app/ulysses/id1225571038?mt=8) - Writing

-- I mostly use the app to make edits to my [wiki](https://wiki.nikitavoloboev.xyz).
+- I use the app to make edits to my [wiki](https://wiki.nikitavoloboev.xyz).
 Since the wiki is a bunch of markdown files in a folder that I keep on Dropbox, I can add that folder to Ulysses as external folder and make edits to it.

 ### Music